spatie/google-time-zone/README.md

 ```
 ## Laravel installation

-Thought the package works fine in non-Laravel projects we included some niceties for our fellow artisans.
+Though the package works fine in non-Laravel projects we've included some niceties for our fellow Artisans.

-In Laravel will autoregister the package itself, you must publish the config file :
+In Laravel will autoregister the package itself, but you should still publish the config file yourself.

 ```bash
 php artisan vendor:publish --provider="Spatie\GoogleTimeZone\GoogleTimeZoneServiceProvider" --tag="config"